SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 I would love for this to be true.
 But I am not sure I completely follow the logic of this claim here.
 Could it not be that the citations for preprints are mostly coming from the authors of those preprints?
 I know we in my lab cite our preprints quite a bit.
 Or could it be that a subset of the community cites preprints a lot but others do not?**

+I have edited this sentence to make it more clear that the metrics I presented indicate that the science presented in preprints are accepted by microbiologists on a level comparable to more traditional publications.

 ## Reviewer #2